TalendroAI/talendro-app/STEP_BY_STEP_RAILWAY_TRANSFER.md

 6. **Click** "Save"

-**✅ Done**: Both talendro.com and www.talendro.com are configured!
+**✅ Success**: Both talendro.com and www.talendro.com are configured!

 ---

-## Step 3.6: Enable SSL/HTTPS in Cloudflare
+## Step 4.6: Enable SSL/HTTPS in Cloudflare

 1. **In Cloudflare**, look at the left sidebar
 2. **Click** "SSL/TLS" (it has a lock icon 🔒)